numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

 Related Work
 ------------

 See references.
-We assume that there are other open source projects having published guidelines on spending project funds, however we don't have concrete examples at this time.
+We assume that other open source projects have also developed guidelines on spending project funds.
+However, we were unable to find any examples at the time of writing.

 Alternatives